- Learning and Development

 Each learning technology offers slightly different functionality, so how do you decide if you need an LXP or another solution?

 L&D teams must develop a learning stack that delivers critical training programs but also encourages employees to learn and share knowledge independently.
-It’s not an easy task given the range of technology available.
-Most likely, the right solution for your organization is a combination of a few of the different tools.
+Given the range of technology available, this is not an easy task.
+The right solution for your organization is most likely a combination of a few different tools.
 Training technology offers the flexibility you need to pick and choose the tools that make the most sense for your program.

-Before deciding if your organization needs an LXP, LMS, CMS, VMS, or a combination, you need to consider:
+Before deciding if your organization needs an LXP, LMS, CMS, VMS, or a combination, you need to consider the following:

 As you’ve learned, an LXP isn’t the right choice if you primarily want to direct users down a set path.
 So, if your organization is heavy on regulatory training, you’ll at least need to consider supplementing an LXP with another option.